 What I love about floats, especially root beer floats, is when the ice cream melts into the root beer.
 Which is why this ice cream works so well in this float!
 It melts into the ginger beer and gives it a creamy, softer profile, while still maintaining some “bite” from the ginger beer.
 If you don’t want to make the homemade ice cream, I still recommend you try making a ginger beer float with store-bought vanilla ice cream.
 It’s just plain yummy!Print

 Ginger Beer Float with Vanilla Bourbon Ice Cream

 - 1/2 C. bourbon (use 1/4 C if you want a firmer ice cream)

 - 1 bottle of your favorite Ginger Beer

 - To make ice cream, whisk eggs in bowl until thick and frothy.
 Slowly add sugar, whisking to combine.
 Continue whisking until sugar is dissolved.
-Add vanilla bean, and whisk in cream, milk and bourbon.
-Pour into ice cream freezer and freeze according to manufacturer's directions.
+Whisk in cream, milk, bourbon and vanilla bean paste.
+Pour into ice cream maker and freeze according to manufacturer’s directions.
 Let ice cream freeze in freezer for several hours or overnight.

 - To make a ginger beer float, put scoops of ice cream in glass.
 Top with your favorite ginger beer.